krammandrea/learning-git/questions.md

 Reading the pull requests -> merge

 - Q:How do I delete a branch? :( Is it git branch -d branch-name?

+- Q:Have you heard of tig, the ASCII git repository browser http://jonas.nitro.dk/tig/ ?